As an Amazon Associate we earn from qualifying purchases.

 What are Crepes Suzette?

 Crepes Suzette is a preparation of crepes in a beurre Suzette, a butter sauce made with caramelized sugar and orange liqueur often finished tableside en flambe (on fire).

-Our Approach to Crepes Suzette
+My Approach to Crepes Suzette

 What Makes a Good Crepe Suzette